Kilcoo GAC: History

 In the 2018 county final, Burren prevented Kilcoo from landing a record seventh straight Down SFC title with a 2–12 to 2–9 win.

 Mickey Moran took over as Kilcoo manager ahead of the 2019 season.
-The Magpies regained their county title thanks to a Dylan Ward goal on the 51st minute to see off a valiant St. Peter's Warrenpoint.
+The Magpies regained the county title thanks to a Dylan Ward goal in the 51st minute to see off St Peter's Warrenpoint.
 In a tight match, Kilcoo emerged victorious by 1–12 to Warrenpoint's 0–14.
-Kilcoo went on to reach the Ulster club final for the third time.
-On 1 December 2019, Kilcoo won their first Ulster Club title with a narrow 2-11 to 2–9 win over Naomh Conaill.
+Kilcoo went on to reach the Ulster Club SFC final for the third time.
+On 1 December 2019, Kilcoo won a first Ulster Club SFC title, with a narrow 2-11 to 2–9 win over Naomh Conaill.

-In 2021, Kilcoo claimed their third consecutive Down title after defeat of Burren.
-The Magpies went on to win their second Ulster title after a comfortable win against Derrygonnelly in the final.
+In 2021, Kilcoo claimed a third consecutive Down SFC title after defeating Burren.
+The Magpies then won a second Ulster Club SFC title, comfortably defeating Derrygonnelly in the final.
 After getting past St Finbarr's in the semi-final, Kilcoo reached the All-Ireland final for the second time.
-On 12 February 2022, Kilcoo faced Dublin champions Kilmacud Crokes in the All-Ireland final.
+On 12 February 2022, Kilcoo faced Dublin champions Kilmacud Crokes in the All-Ireland Club SFC final.
 Jerome Johnston's late goal in extra-time secured a one-point win and the club's first All-Ireland title.

+Karl Lacey was appointed as manager of Kilcoo for 2023, and led the club to the 2023 Down Senior Football Championship title.
+In November 2023, it was reported that he was to stay with Kilcoo for 2024.
+His departure from Kilcoo was announced at the end of January 2025, having led the club to the 2024 Down Senior Football Championship title and then to that year's Ulster Senior Club Football Championship final.